joelamajors/py-pagespeed-reporter/README.md

 ```
 optional arguments:
   -h, --help     show this help message and exit
-  -m, --mobile   Run mobile only test
+  -m, --mobile   Run mobile only test for pagespeed insight
-  -d, --desktop  Run desktop only test
+  -d, --desktop  Run desktop only test for pagespeed insight
 ```

-  Once this is finished, you should see a CSV that's been created at the root of the project file with the URLs, type of test and the scores from the pagespeed insight report.
+Once this is finished, you should see CSV's at the root of the project file with the URLs, type of test and the scores from the tests.